Jace Peterson Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Jace Peterson, who went 0-for-5 last time out, take on Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+The Arizona Diamondbacks, including Jace Peterson (batting .182 in his past 10 games, with two triples, two walks and four RBI), battle starter Ryan Pepiot and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.

-He is looking to get back on track following he struck out four times in his most recent game against the Reds.
+He had a hitless performance in his last game (0-for-1) against the Dodgers.

 Jace Peterson Game Info & Props vs. the Dodgers